Identifying and Fitting Eclipse Maps of Exoplanets with Cross-Validation: Introduction

-We optimise the information content of our fitted maps like \citet{chen2024map}, by penalising the likelihood of the fitted model by a regularisation parameter proportional to the entropy of the map.
-The entropy is a function of the brightness of the pixels composing the map and corresponds to the information content of the map relative to a uniformly bright image. \citet{welbanks2023application} shows a similar method for fitting spectroscopic models to exoplanet observations using leave-one-out cross validation. \citet{challener2023eclipse} showed the application of leave-one-out cross-validation to eclipse mapping, but we chose not to use the leave-one-out method as we seek to test the predictive power of a model for a longer duration of omitted data.

 We demonstrate these methods with simulated data in Section \ref{sec:results_sim}, showing that they correctly identify when fitting a simple low-order eclipse map is justified.
-We show that alternative statistical metrics are not as reliable for identifying the presence of a robust signal.
-We then show that, if a mapping signal is present, the method can then identify the appropriate information content for a map composed of higher-order spherical harmonics, depending on the spatial scale of the true map and the precision of the data.
+We show that the method can then identify the appropriate information content for a map composed of higher-order spherical harmonics, depending on the spatial scale of the true map and the precision of the data.
 We then demonstrate this method for real observational data in Section \ref{sec:results_obs}, applying it to observations of WASP-43b with JWST MIRI/LRS, WASP-18b with JWST NIRISS/SOSS, and HD 189733b with the Spitzer Space Telescope.
-The method identifies a clear eclipse mapping signal for observations of WASP-43b with JWST MIRI/LRS, consistent with the findings of \citet{hammond2024wasp43b}.
-We then derive a new eclipse map for WASP-43b, composed of higher-order spherical harmonics than the map presented in \citet{hammond2024wasp43b}.
+The method identifies a clear eclipse mapping signal for observations of WASP-43b with JWST MIRI/LRS, consistent with the findings of \citet{hammond2024wasp43b}, and fits a new map optimised by our new method.
 Our method does not identify a significant eclipse mapping signal for observations of WASP-18b with NIRISS SOSS or the Spitzer Space Telescope observations of HD 189733b; this differs from the conclusions of \citet{coulombe2023broadband}, \citet{majeau2012two}, and \citet{de2012towards}.

 We conclude that our proposed method can reliably determine the presence of an eclipse mapping signal in observational data, and then determine the appropriate spatial scale of the map to fit to this data, addressing the two statistical issues presented above.